rorgoroth/ETe/BUILD.md

 Install Visual Studio Community Edition 2017 or later and compile all projects from solution

-`src/win32/msvc2017/wolf.sln`

-Default settings are using Visual Studio 2017 with XP compatible toolset.
-*Note: Visual Studio 2022 no longer supports the XP toolset.*

-Only 32-bit binaries compatible until 64-bit mods become available and a 64-bit etmain is available
+`src/win32/msvc2017/ete.sln`

+32-bit Win32 recommended over 64-bit x64 for compatibility with a wider selection of mods.

-Copy resulting exe from `src/win32/msvc2017/output/[Debug|Release]` directory
+Copy resulting exes from `src/win32/msvc2017/output/[Debug|Release]` directory

-~~To compile with Vulkan backend - clean solution, right click on `wolf` project, find `Project Dependencies` and select `renderervk` instead of `renderer`~~
+To compile with Vulkan backend - clean solution, right click on `ete` project, find `Project Dependencies` and select `renderervk` instead of `renderer`

 ---